Blog

 The moments of inertia of flat figures – Steiner theorem (example)

-Moments of inertia for flat figures – example calculation
+Moments of inertia for plane figures – example calculation

 Cross-Section Analysis – Mohr’s Circle (3)